TinoRabe/Blog-Netlify/site/content/post/portals-provisioning-template-licensing-advanced-techniques-to-master-powerapps-portals.md

 * Partner Portal looks good on paper  but can get you in trouble

-In my experience, the Partner Portal always looks like an excellent template in sales projects, but in the long run, there was always one shortcoming: customization of the built-in features.
+In my experience, the Partner Portal can look like an excellent template in sales projects, but in the long run, there was always one shortcoming: customization of the built-in features.
 The template gives great value if the requirements do not vary from the standard.
 But as soon as you aim to customize those features, you could be in trouble as **you have no access to the server-side code**, i.e. the code to those template-specific functionalities.
 Want to customize the distribution logic of opportunities?

 ![Computer says no](/img/computer-says-no-1.jpg "Computer says no")